helidon-io/helidon/docs/mp/grpc/client.md

    name as used in the channel configuration in the examples provided in the [Configuration section](#configuration).
 <!--@mdc :: -->

-`protoc` generated stubs.
+An injected channel can be used, for example, when directly instantiating `protoc` generated stubs.

 ## Examples